gmirabella/dashboard-test/README.md

 # dashboard-download project
-Web Dashboard that show a real time overview of mobile apps
+Web Dashboard that show a real time overview of mobile  downloads

 ## Installation